 Postgraduate degrees and qualifications

-Option PhD or DPhil Doctor of Philosophy (can include non-medical related qualifications)
+Option PhD or MD by research (can include non-medical related qualifications).

-Notes You undertook full-time research involving original work, usually of at least 3 years' duration, and ideally resulting in one or more peer-reviewed publication.
+Notes You undertook research involving original work, usually of at least two to three years' duration, and ideally resulting in one or more peer-reviewed publication.

 Score 3

-Notes This must be a specific course that usually lasts for three university terms and is eight months' or more duration; it must not be claimed for upgrading a bachelor’s degree without further study as is offered in some universities.
+Notes This must be a specific course that usually lasts for three university terms (or equivalent) and is eight months' or more duration (full time equivalent); it must not be claimed for upgrading a bachelor’s degree without further study as is offered in some universities.

 Option Other relevant postgraduate diploma or postgraduate certificate typically lasting between one and ten months (whole-time equivalent).

-You cannot claim for the MRCP(UK), or parts thereof, in this section or non-medical related qualifications.
+You cannot claim for the MRCP(UK), or parts thereof, in this section, or an alternative membership examination which is required for entry to the specialty (e.g. MRCPI) to which you are applying.

 Score 1